 No. Due to the nature of a Swiss based schedule, we cannot release all matchups simultaneously.
 Opponents are determined based on performance in previous matches.
-We will however be scheduling matches further in advance and will be able to provide 3 weeks of matches at a time.
+We will, however be scheduling matches further in advance.

 How does performance affect my schedule?

 As your team competes, your record is used to determine future matches.
 Teams that struggle early on will be placed against teams with similar records.
 Likewise, teams that perform well will enter more competitive matches against opponents that are of a similar skill level.
 This system is more forgiving for newer players while still providing a competitive experience for skilled players.
 This will help to eliminate one-sided matches, which aren't enjoyable for either team.

 Some of this is familiar.
 Have you done this before?